solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 3) small, flattened, angular grains, which are distinguished by their blackish gray color, shell-like breakage, glistening appearance, and greater hardness,

-4) still other tiny kernels of whiter and yellowish color, the translucent and shimmering be.
+4) still other tiny kernels of a white and yellow color, the translucent and shimmering be.
 According to his analysis, the meteoritic stone is comprised of:

 ...